Drive-thru food pantry in Southern California food desert provides consistent source of groceries for thousands: "It's a labor of love"

 "The first time we came, my older son was here during COVID, and he saw how grateful everybody was that was coming through the food lines, and that really made an impression on him," Mehta said.
 "I think this is such an important thing to do."

+Four standout students — Parker Kuo, Amrit Grewal, Baani Singh and Deena Singh — will be part of the inaugural cohort of this leadership program.
+Each of them has dedicated hundreds of hours of service to feeding the Santa Ana and nearby communities.

+"Quite frankly, we have been awestruck by their dedication to service, and what to give them the opportunity to continue serving, and growing the impact to families in need," said Ravin Kohli, co-founder and director of Seva Collective.

-Singh says this initiative has given her the opportunity to feel gratitude and humility, adding that none of it would be possible without the army volunteers who choose to spend their Saturday mornings filling each trunk with food.
+Singh says being part of Seva Collective has given her the opportunity to feel gratitude and humility, adding that none of it would be possible without the army volunteers who choose to spend their Saturday mornings filling each trunk with food.

 "I feel lucky to work with those kinds of people all year long and I feel blessed that we can help families who come out," Singh said.
 "There's so many emotions."